Bel-94/s3-static-website-mycoharvest/README.md

   class S3,CF dim;

-💡 If you skip CloudFront, users hit the S3 Website Endpoint directly (HTTP only).
+NB: If you skip CloudFront, users hit the S3 Website Endpoint directly (HTTP only).
 To get HTTPS, place CloudFront in front of S3.